 An online dashboard lets you easily access reports for your business and track cash sales.
 Clover Go’s Insightics reporting offers clear details on sales activity along with insights on other local companies in your industry.
 You can manage your business from any internet-connected device.

 Clover Go comes with customer support available 24 hours a day, 7 days a week.
 If you have a problem or question about your Clover Go, you’ll be able to reach customer service to help you so you don’t miss out on sales.
+Depending on who you choose for a processing company, 24 hour customer service may be through that processor or may go direct to First Data's customer service department.

 If you’re not going directly through First Data to get your Clover Go, the company you work with will set the pricing.
 If you need help shopping smartphone processing solutions, be sure to check out the CardFellow quote comparison tool.